JarrettSpiker/FoundryRedirectModule/README.md

 # Changelog

+1.1.0
-1.1.0 Update module description w/ security considerations and download numbers.
+ - Update module description w/ security considerations and download numbers.
+ - Add support for Foundry 0.9.0
+ - Drop support for Foundry versions older than 0.8.9

 1.0.4 Updates to Github CI infrastructure.
 No functional changes